DioxusLabs/dioxus/docs/guide/src/interactivity/importanthooks.md

 Both of these hooks are extremely powerful and flexible, so we've dedicated this section to understanding them properly.

+> These two hooks are not the only way to store state.
+You can always build your own hooks!

 ## Note on Hooks

 If you're struggling with errors due to usage in hooks, make sure you're following the rules of hooks: